How to buy ChainLink and how it works

 How to buy ChainLink: Your step-by-step guide

-It’s not currently possible to buy LINK tokens directly with fiat currency (AUD, for example).
-Instead, you’ll need to buy a widely traded cryptocurrency such as bitcoin (BTC) or Ethereum (ETH) and then trade that currency for LINK tokens.
+There are many exchanges that let you buy LINK tokens directly with fiat currency (AUD, for example).
+You can also buy cryptocurrency such as Bitcoin (BTC) or Ethereum (ETH) and then trade that currency for LINK tokens.
 The basic process you’ll need to follow is outlined below:

 Step 1.
 Create an account on a cryptocurrency exchange that allows you to trade LINK

 You’ll need to provide your name, email address, phone number and proof of ID to register for an account.
 It’s also a good idea to setup two-factor authentication to provide an extra level of security.

 Step 2.
 Deposit funds into your account

 The process you’ll have to follow to deposit funds into your account varies depending on the cryptocurrency exchange you choose.
 For example, Binance users can click on “Funds” and then “Deposit” in the menu at the top right of the screen.